 pic

-🎉 Congratulations to our October Junior High and Senior High Students of the Month!
+🎉 Congratulations to our November Junior High and Senior High Students of the Month!
 These students have shown outstanding PRIDE in their daily work.
-Keep showing Pride everywhere 🙌
+Keep showing Pride everywhere! 🙌

 pic